fine-boop/gamer-tools/README.md

 # gamer-tools
-A collection of tools for gamers
-One of my first projects, made to understand python better.
+A collection of tools for gamers one of my first projects, made to understand python better.

 Currently featuring
 - Autoclicker